reubenscratton/oaknut/docs/guides/1_principles.md

 Oaknut was conceived in 2012 as a mobile app framework that would bridge the gap between iOS and Android without any runtime performance cost and without any Javascript.
-The goal was for an Oaknut app to be absolutely indistinguishable from one built against a native SDK, every native widget from both platforms would be faithfully recreated down to the last pixel.
+The goal was for an Oaknut app to be indistinguishable from one built against a platform SDK, every native widget from both platforms would be faithfully recreated down to the last pixel.
 Write once, run not quite everywhere but at least on every smartphone.

-It's still some way from reaching that lofty goal, mainly because the original scope became even more crazily ambitious with the discovery of [Mozilla's Emscripten project](http://kripken.github.io/emscripten-site/).
+It's still some way from reaching that lofty goal, mainly because the original scope became considerably more ambitious with the discovery of [Mozilla's Emscripten project](http://kripken.github.io/emscripten-site/).
 Suddenly it seemed possible that one could write a C++ app that would run not just on mobile but on the web as well.
 All that was missing was the framework ...

-## Design notes
+#### Debug natively

+One of the more attractive features of Oaknut is the ability to debug code on the native platform (Mac, Linux, Windows) and then later deploy to another (Android, iOS, Web).
+The fast build system and not having to deploy to another machine or virtual machine make incremental rebuild times a fraction of what is normal for mobile development.

+You also get the benefit of native platform analysis tools, such as XCode Instruments.

+#### Extremely lightweight

-Oaknut is extremely lightweight.
-The whole source code is compiled into each app.
-It may switch to a precompiled library form at a later date but at this early stage it's more convenient to work with in source form.
+At present the whole Oaknut source tree is compiled into each app.
+This may switch to a precompiled library form at a later date but at this stage it's more convenient to work with in source form.

+This approach also produces the smallest and fastest binaries, thanks to dead code elimination.

+#### Use of underlying OS

+Oaknut aims to minimise wheel reinvention by leveraging those parts of the underlying OS that are more or less identical to corresponding parts of other OSes.
+For example, most of the 2D graphics APIs are a thin wrapper around OS APIs.
+Drawing rectangles, lines, circles, decompressing JPEGs and PNGs, these things all done by the OS since there's so little variance in how they are done.

+Glyph rasterization is another job given to the OS, however glyph and text layout is done by Oaknut (currently with custom logic but soon to be replaced by Pango).

 ## Application architecture

-Oaknut aims to be unopinionated about app architecture but broadly follows the MVC pattern used in iOS: everything visual is a View, Views are grouped together and coordinated by ViewControllers.
+Oaknut aims to be unopinionated about app architecture but broadly follows the MVC pattern used in iOS: everything visual is a `View`, Views are grouped together and coordinated by `ViewController`s.
 There is no formal definition of a Model type but there is support for serialization and persistance.

 An Oaknut project may either be a standalone application, in which case you must implement `App::main()`, or it may be a component of a larger application in which case you will need to invoke your Oaknut code by instantiating a `Window` via `Window::create()`, setting it's `rootViewController` property and then calling `window->show()`.